aboutcode-org/scancode-workbench/docs/source/getting-started/index.rst

    Once downloaded, you'll find the ScanCode Workbench executable inside the ``ScanCode Workbench-<os>-<arch>`` folder.

-   On Windows 10, for example, the executable will be named `ScanCode-Workbench.exe`.
+   On Windows 10, for example, the executable will be named `ScanCode-Workbench-4.0.1.exe`.

 .. include:: ../rst_snippets/centos-note.rst